vwkd/code-system/src/languages/rust/data type/struct.md

 also called a "type", even though there can be other types like enums likely because it's the only type that can customize ??

+??? like enum all fields must be statically sized generic type implicitly has Sized trait bound can relax with ?Sized, needs to put behind pointer then

 ## Ownership